"Omoide Poroporo" - A small introduction on how things came to be.

 As the number of interviews with Japanese directors—like Koreeda Hirokazu and Tsukamoto Shinya—as well as connections and friends in Japan continued to grow, you can imagine that running into the Akita Inu in its land of origin became sort of inevitable.

 Fast-forward a couple of years, during which our Junya became an ever-important part of our life.
 As the saying goes “Once Akita Inu, Always Akita Inu!”, our love for this breed steadily developed and Chihiro joined our pack not much later on.

-Having grown up into an adult, Chihiro finally enabled us to open the doors of KURENAI NO KAZE, our way to give back to this special breed.
+Grown up into an adult, Chihiro finally enabled us to open the doors of KURENAI NO KAZE, our way to give back to the breed.
 In our case, that doesn't mean just breeding a litter every once in a while though.
-It may sound cliché, but in our opinion knowledge is indeed power, so with a lasting hunger to continue to learn, all kinds of seminars, lectures and specialty shows are frequently visited, added with reading in on all kinds of research and discussing the breed with fellow enthusiasts.
+It may sound cliché, but in our opinion knowledge is indeed power, so with a lasting hunger to learn, all kinds of seminars and specialty shows are frequently visited, added with reading in on research and discussions with fellow enthusiasts.

 Enough about us.
 Please wander around this website to find out more about this great breed, our dogs and wish to combine looks, health and love.